-The impact assessments for the EIS and SREIS for the BGP indicated that surface water resources within the BGP area had been impacted by different historic and current land uses such as agriculture, mining and urban development.
-The EIS determined that through the implementation of appropriate mitigation measures, the potential impacts on surface water quality could be minimized.
-In addition, the set of principles for CSG water discharges developed in the SREIS study would allow for CSG water to be discharged without having any significant impact to the receiving environment.
+The impact assessments for the BGP indicated that surface water resources within the BGP area had been impacted by different historic and current land uses such as agriculture, mining and urban development.
+The impact assessments determined that through the implementation of appropriate mitigation measures, the potential impacts on surface water quality could be minimized.
+In addition, the set of principles for CSG water discharges developed in the impact assessments would allow for CSG water to be discharged without having any significant impact to the receiving environment.

-Given that the proposed WTF's for the BGP have a design capacity of up to 20 ML/d and water would only be discharged the prescribed limit of an environmental authority, the impact of BGP discharges on the receiving environment are expected to be insignificant from a cumulative impact perspective.
+Given that the proposed water treatment facilities for the BGP have a design capacity of up to 20 ML/d and water would only be discharged the prescribed limit of an environmental authority, the impact of BGP discharges on the receiving environment are expected to be insignificant from a cumulative impact perspective.